The Chemistry in Health Innovation (+ Site Visit ViTalent)

 ViTalent is the first training center in Flanders offering practical, hands-on training for current and future employees in the life sciences sector, which includes pharma and biotech.

 ViTalent is located in the Science Park of the University of Antwerp in Niel.
-Spanning an area of 1,500m², it features classrooms, laboratories, practical spaces with a cleanroom—everything needed to realistically simulate working conditions in pharmaceutical and biotech companies.
+Spanning an area of 1,500m², it features classrooms, laboratories, practice rooms including a cleanroom—everything needed to realistically simulate working conditions in pharmaceutical and biotech companies.

 More information about ViTalent: vitalent.be